-This Planning Proposal seeks to introduce the E2 Environmental Conservation zone and redistribute the RE1 Public Recreation zone to parts of the site identified as containing significant vegetation and endangered habitat.
+This Planning Proposal seeks to introduce the E2 Environmental Conservation zone and redistribute the RE1 Public Recreation zone to parts of the site identified as containing native vegetation and threatened species habitat.
 The zone seeks to protect the Cumberland Plain Woodland which is listed as critically endangered under the BC Act and EPBC Act, and Alluvial Woodlands which is listed as endangered under the BC Act.
 Both provide critical habitat for several threatened species which warrants their protection.